guardian/robin/README.md

 # Robin: iOS Audio Player

 Welcome to Robin, the open-source audio player for iOS, developed by the team at The Guardian.
-Robin aims to deliver a seamless audio experience when steaming single audios as well as playlists.
+Robin aims to deliver a seamless audio experience when streaming single audios as well as playlists.

 ## Features